landlab/landlab/docs/model_grid.rst

 .. _raster4x5:

 .. figure:: example_raster_grid.png
-    :scale: 50 %
+    :figwidth: 80%
+    :align: center

-    Illustration of a simple four-row by five-column raster grid created with :class:`~landlab.grid.raster.RasterModelGrid`.
+    Figure 2: Illustration of a simple four-row by five-column raster grid created with :class:`~landlab.grid.raster.RasterModelGrid`.
 By default, all perimeter
     nodes are tagged as open (fixed value) boundaries, and all interior cells are tagged as core.
 An active link is one that connects either